Special Sessions

 • Ethical, legal, and societal implications of deploying algorithmic solutions in an industrial context.

-Submission Deadline for Full Papers: September 1, 2024
+Submission Deadline for Full Papers: September 1, 2026

-Submission Deadline for Abstracts (without full paper publication in conference proceeding or related journals): October 10, 2024
+Submission Deadline for Abstracts (without full paper publication in conference proceeding or related journals): October 10, 2026

 This special session is now open for submission and registration.
 Please submit your abstract/full paper via the Submission System and choose the option of Special Session on " Applied Mathematics and Intelligent Algorithms for Modern Industry (AMIAMI)".
 After that, you can make the conference registration directly via the Registration Page or the conference secretary will contact you for further information.

-Session Chair and Committee Profiles
+Session Chairs and Committee Profiles

-Session Chair: Assoc.
+Assoc.
 Prof. Sayan Kaennakham (Ph.D.), Institute of Science, Suranaree University of Technology, Thailand.

 Dr. Sayan Kaennakham, an Associate Professor at Suranaree University of Technology, Thailand, specializes in Computational Fluid Dynamics, a field he delved into during his Ph.D. at Coventry University, UK.
 He holds a Senior Fellowship with the UKPSF, underlining his academic prowess.
 His work is focused on areas like data science, neural networks, machine learning, and AI-driven innovation.
 He's authored notable books including ‘Mathematics in Daily Life’ and ‘An Introduction to a Collocation Meshless Method for DEs’.
 As a Graduate Program Coordinator, he leads modules in Applied Machine Learning and Scientific Data Analysis.
 Involved in various cutting-edge research projects, Dr. Kaennakham contributes significantly to the fields of medical imaging diagnosis and smart healthcare solutions through AI.
 His commitment to interdisciplinary research is evident in his roles in the Multidisciplinary Innovation Research Centre and the Applied and Computational Mathematics Research Group.